knpuniversity/activity-runner/README.md

 ## Authoring Tool

-Tp help create challenges, go to the authoring tool:
+To help create challenges, go to the authoring tool:

     http://localhost:8000/author